Skip to content ↓

 Welcome to the Governor pages of our school website.
 We hope they will give you a useful additional perspective of the school and an insight into the work we do to support our pupils and our staff.

 As governors, it is always a pleasure and a privilege to go into school to see what our pupils have been doing.
-We never fail to be impressed by what they know, what they can achieve and the way in which our highly skilled and committed staff take them on an exciting learning journey.
-When we conducted a Pupil Voice just before Christmas, we were most forcibly struck by the enthusiasm, confidence and maturity with which pupils discussed their work.
-They naturally enjoy doing well in their studies and Downsway creates an environment in which they are not afraid to say so and to be proud of their achievements.
-But we also see that this ambition is not at the expense of others’ wellbeing: Governors noted, for example, at Sports Day in July how pupils supported and encouraged those competitors who found the going tougher.
-And this atmosphere of mutual respect and cooperation is always in evidence whenever we visit.
-During our Learning Walks and other visits, we are invariably impressed by the way staff never make assumptions about our pupils’ capacity to absorb new concepts and to deal with ‘difficult’ ideas: a visit to Foundation Stage getting to grips last autumn with Phonics would be a case in point; similarly, some work from Y6 which tackled the downsides of Victorian Imperialism.
-The skilful manner in which staff nurture our pupils’ creative skills means that the visitor is almost certain to see on any given day thoughtful, imaginative and technically accomplished writing and artwork of all forms.
+We never fail to be impressed by what they know and can achieve and the way in which our highly skilled and committed staff take them on an exciting learning journey.
+During 2023-24, activities to mark World Book Day, Creativity Week and Y6 History Day demonstrated this very clearly.
+Pupils naturally enjoy doing well in their studies and Downsway creates an environment in which they are not afraid to say so and to be proud of their achievements.
+During visits to the Y2 Outside Area, EYFS Drawing Club and the parents’ meeting for new EYFS pupils, governors were also able to appreciate some of the many ways in which staff ensure that pupils are confident, competent learners.
+Visits to meet with Y5 and Y6 Peer Mediators, the School Council and Y3 pupils during Health and Fitness week showed governors that pupils are not solely focussed on their own academic progress and achievement but appreciate the importance of fostering an environment in which all can thrive.
+They collaborate enthusiastically to achieve this so that an atmosphere of mutual respect and cooperation is always in evidence whenever we visit.
+We are also invariably impressed by the way staff never make assumptions about our pupils’ capacity to absorb new concepts and to deal with ‘difficult’ ideas.
+The skilful manner in which they nurture our pupils’ creative skills means that on any given day, the visitor is almost certain to see imaginative and technically accomplished writing and artwork of all forms.

-Downsway offers children a safe and nurturing learning environment whatever their individual needs and in which all can thrive.
+Downsway offers children a safe and nurturing learning environment whatever their individual needs and in which all can achieve their best.
 Whilst all teachers are equipped and trained to develop the abilities of each and every pupil and to confront and minimise any barriers to their learning, they are also effectively supported in this by a well-trained and committed team of LSAs (Learning Support Assistant) and ELSAs (Emotional Learning Support Assistant) under the skilled guidance of the IM (Inclusion Manager).
 Our LSAs and ELSAs are highly knowledgeable practitioners in their own right and develop nurturing relationships with our potentially more troubled children, which help them to feel and keep safe.
 Whole school initiatives and practice based on sound educational research such as SNUG, Forest School, Therapeutic Thinking ensure that the work of our caring and committed staff is well directed.
+The appointment of an Autism Champion has further enhanced the school’s capacity to address the needs of our pupils.

 This safe and nurturing environment is only possible with the help and support of the non-teaching staff and we are exceptionally fortunate in our Business, Maintenance and ‘Front of House’ teams who work to ensure that the school is a clean, safe, well-equipped and welcoming place in which to learn.

-Once again this year, the headline attainment data shows that our 2023 statutory data was inline or higher than national 2023 data in Foundation Stage GLD (Good Level of Development); Y2 SATs (writing and reading/writing/maths combined) for expected standard and in all areas for greater depth standard; Y6 SATs (reading, writing, maths, grammar, punctuation and spellings) both at expected standard and greater depth standard.
+Once again this year, the headline attainment data shows that our 2024 statutory data was inline or higher than national 2024 data in Foundation Stage GLD (Good Level of Development) and in Y6 SATs (reading, writing, maths, grammar, punctuation and spellings, and reading, writing and maths combined.)

 If you are reading this page for the first time, we would particularly like to welcome you.
 We would also like to take this opportunity to thank all parents/carers, Friends of Downsway and professionals from other settings for their continuing support and collaboration and to wish you all the best as we embark on another inspiring year, ‘Challenging Minds and Changing Futures’